Practical guidance for supporting aging parents with dignity,

 426 million by 2050, which means more families than

-like installing a smart doorbell or an automatic pill dispenser, can
+action, like installing a smart doorbell or an automatic pill

-respect a parent's independence while adding a comforting layer of
+dispenser, can respect a parent's independence while adding a

-home a place where they can continue to live safely, confidently, and
+parent's home a place where they can continue to live safely,

 Navigating Important Legal and Financial Documents